 All seek to tie humanity to nature, etheric to earthly for greater ease, balance, and success.

-Uses the Five Element System
+Five Element System

 fire, earth, metal, water, wood

 used to bring balance and harmony to flying stars readings